Celery and Warfarin

 The product is available in capsule form, tea leaves and of course the natural form of fresh celery.
 Celery contains 12 micrograms of vitamin K per half a cup (3.5 ounces).
 In addition to calcium, magnesium, and iron, celery contains natural elements including volatile oils, flavonoids, coumarins, and linoleic acid.
 The coumarins are the enzymes of concern for patients taking warfarin.

-If coumarin sounds familiar, it should; Coumadin® is the brand name for warfarin.
+If coumarin sounds familiar, it should; Coumadin® is one of the brand name drugs for warfarin.
 Warfarin is a name derived from the acronym Wisconsin Alumni Research Foundation and the ARIN comes from the suffix of the enzyme coumarin.